bryanibit/blog.io/_posts/2019-5-5-self-driving-algorithm.md

 for node in graph:
     node.distance = Inf
 L = []
+startnode.distance = 0
 L.append(startnode)
 while L:

     # node is a node with smallest distance in L
     current = node
     # at this moment, priority queue is the best choice
     L.remove(current)

     for node in current.adjancent: